mchoirul/datamaster/airflow-composer/COMPOSER_DEFERRABLE_PLAYBOOK.md

 ---

-## 🏗️ The Deferable Operator & The Three Concurrency Gates
+## 🏗️ The Deferable Operator & Three Concurrency Gates

 Traditional Airflow tuning relies on scaling up workers.
 When running a high volume of lightweight tasks (like API polling, sensors, or Airbyte syncs), tasks historically had to pass through **three sequential bottleneck gates**.